 In the Commonwealth of Virginia, distribution by an adult of more than one ounce of cannabis to a person under the age of 18 is a very serious offense.
 It is a felony charge and carries a penalty of at least five years in jail to a maximum of 50 years behind bars.
 In addition, a judge may levy a $100,000 fine against the defendant.

 In the Commonwealth of Virginia, a person caught holding more than a half-ounce of cannabis within 1,000 feet of a school bus stop or school property may be charged with a Class 5 felony.
 Virginia imposes a minimum penalty of one year in prison for such crimes.
 A judge may sentence a person caught with cannabis in a school zone with up to five years behind bars.
 The judge may also levy a $100,000 fine against the defendant.

 If a defendant in a school zone distribution case can prove that he or she was acting on behalf of or as a not-for-profit favor for someone else, the judge may lessen the penalty at his or her discretion.
 The judge may even reduce the charge to a slightly less severe Class 1 felony that is punishable by less than one year in jail and a significantly lesser fine.

 If you have been charged with possession of marijuana or possession or marijuana with intent to distribute – you need to work with a legal professional.
 The Brown Firm PLLC has extensive experience defending individuals during court proceedings.
 Our criminal defense lawyers are prepared to ensure you receive the best possible result for your case by aggressively protecting your rights in court.
 When dismissal of your charges is not an option, we will seek to mitigate your charges so that you may receive a lesser penalty.

-We offer free initial consultations by phone or at our offices to help you understand your options moving forward.
+We offer initial consultations by phone or at our offices to help you understand your options moving forward.
 Call The Brown Firm PLLC or, send us a message online with a description of your case to get started.